banzaicloud/istio-operator/docs/multi-cluster-mesh/active-passive/multi-cluster-active-passive.md

 ### Install distributed bookinfo:
 #### Active:
 Label the `default` namespace with the name and namespace of the Istio control plane.
 This will enable sidecar injection for the later deployed demo application.
-Deploy the demo application
+Deploy the demo application:
 ```
 kubectl label ns default istio.io/rev=icp-v113x.istio-system
 kubectl apply -f docs/multi-cluster-mesh/active-passive/demoapp-1.yaml
 ```
 #### Passive:
-The namespace labels are synchronized between the clusters by the Cluster Registry Controller, so only the demo application needs to be deployed.
+The namespace labels are synchronized between the clusters by the Istio Operator, so only the demo application needs to be deployed.
 ```
 kubectl apply -f docs/multi-cluster-mesh/active-passive/demoapp-2.yaml
 ```